franzageek/WinEFIMounter/README.md

 ![Screenshot 2023-07-17 053408](https://github.com/franzageek/WinEFIMounter/assets/88248950/76cb80af-8a14-47e4-b088-da2c0e5bcf7c)
-And you will see pretty much the same screen you saw when cloning the EFI partition, except that now every file you see is coming from "`C:\EFIPartition`" and it's heading towards your EFI partition.

 The files you modified are now in your EFI partition, without the need for you to worry about anything!